CONTACT

 The Romans, who had a great practical direction, started by copying

-helmets of the Greeks (model italo-Corinthian), then those of the Gallic one.
+helmets of the Greeks (model italo-Corinthian), then those of the Gallic

 The model of reference thus became the imperial Gallic one with its